OpenAPI

 • Naming conventions: Be consistent throughout your schema.
 If you use uppercase, like NEW, then stick to uppercase for all values in all enums.

-• Plan for extension: When you need to add new values to an enum, have you designed your schema and your server to easily adapt?
+• Plan for extension: Have you designed your schema and your server to easily adapt to adding new values to an enum?
 How much work will clients have to do to use the new values?
 What about removing values or renaming them?
-Consider how this affects the versioning of your API and how it will be explained to clients.
+Consider how this affects the versioning of your API and you will explain it to clients.

-• Tool support: What tools will you use with your schema, such as code generators?
+• Tool support: Which tools, such as code generators, will you use with your schema?
 Do they support enum and const?
 Do they require extension attributes?
 Research this before writing your schema.

-• Default value: Provide default values for enums with an obvious default, but avoid them where you need the client to put thought into their choice.
+• Default value: Provide default values for enums with an obvious default, but avoid them where you need the client to consider their choice.
 For example, for an API that creates a web server, you would want the client to think carefully about the server size as it costs the client money.
-But the operating system version could easily default to the latest.
+In comparison, operating system versions can default to the latest version without the same level of ramifications.